How to get to the Bukchon Hanok Village | What to see and do

 Blue Bottle Coffee Samcheong Cafe

-The Blue Bottle Coffee Cafe is popular not only in South Korea, but the one in Bukchon Hanok Village is extremely nice.
-However, we got there after lunch and it was almost impossible to find a place at a table.
+The Blue Bottle Coffee Cafe is popular not only in South Korea, but the one in Bukchon Hanok Village is exceptionally lovely.
+However, we arrived after lunch, and finding a place at a table was almost impossible.

 Address: 76 Bukchon-ro 5-gil, Jongno-gu